miranaitamara/Ma-Cinema/README.md

 The following **optional** features are implemented:

 * [x] The user can enter a term into a search box to filter the currently loaded movies by search term.
 E.g.; the user can type "mar" and the results are reduced to show "Captain Marvel".
+* [x] The user can change the "source" from "Currently Playing" movies to "Top Rated" movies (or any other of the endpoints supplied by MovieDB).
+* [x] Sort by Rating and Popularity (from Lowest to Highest and Vice Versa)

 The following **additional** features are implemented: